reddit/devvit/devvit-docs/docs/playtest.md

 # Playtest

-Playtest lets your test your app while it's still in development.
+Playtest lets you test your app while it's still in development.
 Playtest installs your app to a test subreddit and uploads a new version whenever you save changes to your app code.
 You can see your app changes and logs in real time using real data.

 One caveat: your test subreddit cannot have more than 50 subscribers.
 Once installed, your playtest app will be visible to other users on the subreddit.